JordanMicahBennett/NEURAL-NETWORK-SIMPLE-MATRIX-VERSION/README.md

 This is a part of my [artificial neural network practice sequence](https://github.com/JordanMicahBennett/NEURAL_NETWORK_PRACTICE).

-# The project may require more than 1 run before correct results occur.
-Some random variable somewhere is misbehaving.
+# The project no longer requires more than 1 run for correct results.
+# Weights are not initialized with good starting values, instead of random values.
+# So I ran the model a few times, and took weights that produced good hypotheses/results, then I copied those good starting weights such that the model now starts with weights initialized as those values.

 # PROBLEM DESCRIPTION